ejrh/snmp/README.md

 of requests to the same host.
 Additionally, host name and port are used each time a request is sent, rather than a cached `sockaddr` object.

+Range queries have some support, but the poller will only iterate one key at a time, will not stop when the end of the range is reached, and may allow overlapping queries for the same range at a time.

 Command line
 ------------